Himanshuyadav1/CRUD/readMe.txt

 1. Create app.js and installed required packages.
 2. Create folders and files.
 3. Write code for running server.
-4.  write code for connecting with mongo db.
+4. Write code for connecting with mongo db.
-5.  write code for FE using Bootstrap, Font-Awesome and EJS.
+5. Write code for FE using Bootstrap, Font-Awesome and EJS.
+6. Serve pages using router.